tikhono/CryptoHackPals/pals/set2/_16_cbc_bitflipping_attacks/README.md

 >
 > The function should quote out the ";" and "=" characters.
 >
-> The function should then pad out the input to the 16-byte AES block length and encrypt it under the random AES key.
+> The function should then pad out the input to the 16-byte AES block length and encrypt it under the random AES KEY.
 >
 > The second function should decrypt the string and look for the characters ";admin=true;" (or, equivalently, decrypt, split the string on ";", convert each resulting string into 2-tuples, and look for the "admin" tuple).
 >